Cantonese Shrimp Siu Mai (Learn to make the Most Popular Dim Sum)

 - cornstarch as needed

 - Minced carrot for garnish, optional

 - 1 tbsp of julienned ginger

-You will need 14 ounces of peeled and deveined shrimp.
-Reserve half of it on the side.
-We will use it as decoration.
-Get a heavy duty cleaver to smash the rest of the shrimp one by one.
-Shrimp is very delicate so this won’t take too long.
-If you don’t have a cleaver, please use a meat tenderizer.
+- Reserve half of the shrimp and keep them whole for presentation.
+Use a cleaver to smash the other half of the shrimp one by one, then roughly grind them into a paste.
+Shrimp is delicate, so this won't take too long.
+If you don't have a cleaver, please use a meat tenderizer.

 Make the Wrapper

-Bring a pot of water to a boil.
-Put the steamer above it and steam over high heat for 6 to 8 minutes.
+- Bring a pot of water to a boil and steam the siu mai over high heat for 6 to 8 minutes.

-While waiting, you should have just enough time to make a dipping sauce.
-Comebine 1 tbsp of julienned ginger, 1.5 tbsp of Chinese black vinegar, and 2 tsp of soy sauce.
-This dipping sauce is non-spicy, but it is classic for all kinds of steamed dim sum.
-If you want a spicy dipping sauce, you can check this video.
+- Meanwhile, combine the julienned ginger, Chinese black vinegar, and soy sauce.
+This dipping sauce is non-spicy but is classic for all kinds of steamed dim sum.